QGNN: Value Function Factorisation with Graph Neural Networks: Experiments

 In our experiments, we define the characteristic function by generating a random $n \times m$ matrix ($n=16$, $m=4$) drawn from a gamma distribution ($\alpha=2$, $\beta=1$).
 This matrix represents the rewards for each agent with respect to each task.
 The characteristic functions $\nu_j$ define the value of a coalition as the mean of the agent-task assignment values.
 However, if a coalition is empty, then it receives a reward of $-10$.
 In accordance with the problem formalisation, the global reward is defined as the sum of the values of the coalitions for each task.

 \textbf{Results.} The results in this task mirror those of the Estimate Game (Fig. \ref{fig:set}).
-QGNN outperforms all of the baselines, with a maximum reward of $4.17$.
-As expected, the communication-based baseline QMIX-Att achieves the second best performance, with a maximum reward of $3.97$.
+The QGNN model outperforms all of the baselines, with a maximum reward of $4.21$ for the default model and $4.33$ for the QGNN model with the QMIX mixer.
+As expected, the communication-based baseline QMIX-Att achieves the second best performance, with a maximum reward of $4.06$.
 The three non-communication-based methods all plateau at the same level, which likely represents the optimal performance of a locally greedy policy.
-Collectively, they achieve a maximum reward of $3.46$.
+Collectively, they achieve a maximum reward of $3.53$.